-Calathea plants boast luscious, dark green leaves with scalloped edges and silver brushmarks on the top of the leaves that can enchant any gardener.
+Calathea plants boast luscious, dark green leaves with scalloped edges and silver brushmarks to enchant any gardener.
+But have you ever thought of toxicity?

 There are nearly 60 species and 300 cultivators of the Calathea family, and all of them are non-toxic to cats, dogs, humans, or other pets.